 - Season with Fresh Herbs – The earth supplies many of the ingredients your body needs to remain healthy and to recover from certain medical conditions.
 When looking to add a little punch of flavor to your meals, you would be wise to use fresh herbs.
 Herbs like fresh parsley, thyme, oregano, and basil (to name a few) are all good for you and make meals taste great.

 - Choose Healthier Oils for Cooking – When preparing meals whether you’re frying chicken or sauteing some fish, be mindful of the types of oils you’re using.
 Many of them are packed with saturated fats which are no good for your health.
 Instead of going with vegetable or corn oil, for instance, use olive oil, coconut oil, canola oil, avocado oil, or grapeseed oil.
+Olive oil has many great health benefits – gundry md olive oil, for example, is a fantastic source of natural polyphenols, antioxidants, and vitamins that are certainly beneficial from a health and wellness standpoint.

 - Less is More When Cooking – Believe it or not, the more you cook certain food items, the less nutritional value they have.
 This is especially true for vegetables.
 While you may be tempted to fry some sweet potatoes or zucchini, the more you process these foods the less nutritious they are for you.
 Try to stick to basic cooking methods like eating them raw, boiling them, sauteing for a few minutes, or baking to get as much nutrition as you possibly can.